ICT4H/simplefeed/README.md

 Simplefeed
 ----------

+We will describe a protocol suitable for broadcasting events to multiple consumers using Atom.
 To keep things simple, we won't worry about editing or writing to feeds.
-We will describe a simple protocol suitable for broadcasting events to multiple consumers, and assume that the server providing the feed has some way of recognising and registering new events as Atom entries.
+We will assume that the server providing the feed has some way of recognising and registering new events as Atom entries.

 "Atom" can also sometimes refer to [AtomPub](https://tools.ietf.org/html/rfc5023), a protocol for editing and publishing web resources built on top of the Atom XML format.
 If you need your feed to be editable over HTTP, AtomPub is a good place to start.